PaaS Support Coverage

 Helm charts

 Liferay application Helm charts are available via OCI registry.
-Customers can pull the latest version of Liferay charts to apply to their application environments.
+The platform will pull the image and apply to their application environments.

 Customers are responsible for providing and operating their own Git repository for environment configuration and promotion workflows.